AviatrixSystems/avxlabs-docs/ace_pro/docs/lab9.md

 ## 8. Connectivity Tests

-Before launching the connectivity test, the three rules related to the PSF must be enforced on the PSF gateway itself.
+Prior to launching the connectivity test, ensure the three PSF rules are **enforced** on the PSF gateway.

 ```{caution}
 The `PSF` Gateway is a **_standalone Gateway_**: it is neither a Spoke nor a Transit.